ephys/eslint-config/README.md

 # @foobarhq/eslint-config

-ESLint configuration for the foobarhq javascript style guide.
+ESLint configuration for the MAD Kings javascript style guide.

 see [rules/](https://github.com/foobarhq/eslint-config-foobarhq/tree/master/rules) for details on the code style.